albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 In particular, when I was a student activist, my advocacy is on accessibility to education and ultimately push for free education for all.
 I believe that education is a right and not a previledge.

 In my days in the University, I joined various demonstrations and rallies.
-As a science major, we've used math to calculate the feasibilty of free education given the current budgeting system in the Philippines.
+As a science major, we've used math to calculate the feasibility of free education given the current budgeting system in the Philippines.

 Eventually, through the pressure of rallies and lobbying in congress, in 2017 the Law for Free Education is passed.
 Now, students from various walks of life can enjoy free education in all state colleges and universities.